tslpre/addon-snapserver-spotify/README.md

 credentials: '{"username":"...","auth_type":1,"auth_data":"..."}'
 ```

+If you've enabled the librespot cache, make sure to exclude this addon from bacukps, as I haven't yet found a solution not to backup the cache dir.

 ## Contributing

 This is an active open-source project.
 We are always open to people who want to